Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 ### Deploy the applications

-This sample also provides templates for deploying Service Fabric applications with Powershell.
+This sample also provides templates for deploying Service Fabric applications with Azure CLI.

 To use the provided templates:

-1. Open `arm-templates/sfmitestsystem.parameters.json` and complete the fields `clusterName`, `clusterLocation`, and `applicationPackageUrl`. `clusterName` and `clusterLocation` should match the name and location of the cluster you deployed earlier in the walkthrough. `applicationPackageUrl` is the URL of the `.sfpkg` you uploaded to a storage account in the previous step.
+1. Open `arm-templates/sfmitestsystem.parameters.json` and complete the fields `clusterName`, `clusterLocation`, and `applicationPackageUrl`. `clusterName` and `clusterLocation` should match the name and location of your Service Fabric cluster. `applicationPackageUrl` is the URL of the `.sfpkg` you uploaded to a storage account in the previous step.
 To find the URL, click on `sfmitestsystem.sfpkg` in the Portal to view its properties.
 2. Open `arm-templates/sfmitestuser.parameters.json` and complete the same fields, using the URL of `sfmitestuser.sfpkg` for `applicationPackageUrl`.
 3. Start the deployment by running the following commands in your command prompt:
 ```